top of page

 It is extraordinary that a painter should paint the same thing so many times and so methodically.
 Each painting had to be finished the on the day or night it was started.
 Dreher’s act of painting is as much part of the work as the image itself.
 I sit looking at two of these glass paintings.
 Each holds my attention.
 I usually enjoy playing spot-the-difference, but it is not a game they invite me to play.
 There is a quiet intensity to them as individual works, which separately draw me in, and yet I am aware of each being only a part of a larger whole.

-I reflect back on Chardin’s Glass of Water and Coffee Pot (1760), receptacles inscribed by their contents, seen in servitude, their emptiness mastered, caught, inseparable from the act of offering.
+I reflect back to Chardin’s Glass of Water and Coffee Pot (1760), receptacles inscribed by their contents, seen in servitude, their emptiness mastered, caught, inseparable from the act of offering.

 Peter Dreher